 Yes.
 Pursuant to Section 11-75 of the Peoria Municipal Code, the operation of a marijuana establishment is prohibited in Peoria except in cases authorized for dual licensees.
 Hence, persons or entities that have obtained dual licenses from the Arizona Department of Health Services (ADHS) in the City of Peoria are allowed to operate a non-profit medical marijuana dispensary and a licensed marijuana establishment cooperatively in shared locations.
 However, such licensees are required not to have forfeited or terminated the non-profit medical marijuana dispensary registration from the ADHS.

 Yes.
-Medical marijuana exists in the City of Peoria under the Arizona Medical Marijuana Act (AMMA).
+Medical marijuana dispensaries exist in the City of Peoria in accordance with the Arizona Medical Marijuana Act (AMMA).

 Before visiting a cannabis dispensary in the City of Peoria, it is essential to familiarize yourself with the rules governing cannabis purchase and possession as well as dispensary laws in the city.
 To begin with, you must be at least 21 years old to enter a cannabis store in Peoria and purchase cannabis for recreational purposes.
 Security personnel or dispensary employees will ask you to leave the premises if you cannot present government-issued identification proving you are of legal age to use cannabis.
 In the dispensary section of the store, you will find a vast selection of cannabis strains and formulations.
 Cannabis-derived oils, candies, tinctures, and gummies are available in various potencies and may be used for various purposes.
 Note that you will not be allowed to touch the products on sale but only the ones you purchase.